 Mairead Duggan, Graduate

-Some of our graduates have used the programme as a springboard into doctoral study and academia, while others have used the knowledge and skills acquired on the programme to inform their work as journalists, lecturers, editors, publishers, researchers and writers.
+Some of our graduates have used the programme as a springboard into doctoral study and academia, while others have used the knowledge and skills acquired on the programme to inform their work as journalists, judges, lecturers, editors, publishers, researchers and writers.

 This programme has been of particular use to teachers of English at both primary and secondary levels, as a means of career development.
 It has also served the same purpose for school librarians and for librarians working in public libraries.